 2007 Latin America office established

-A local office with part time employed staff was established in Cuenca, Ecuador.
+A local office was established in Cuenca, Ecuador.
+Part time employed staff.

 2010 South East Asia network initiated